eleven-am/pondLive/go/README.md

 }
 ```

-`Context.UsePair` exposes a getter/setter, and `ui.UseSelect` lets you project fields while controlling equality checks.
+Pass a render closure so the runtime activates the provider before descendants render. `Context.UsePair` exposes a getter/setter, and `ui.UseSelect` lets you project fields while controlling equality checks.
 Combine these with hooks to centralize cross-cutting data such as auth or feature flags.

 ## Routing